Graphs and obstruction theory for algebraic curves: Introduction

+The results so far apply to the study of algebraic curves on toric varieties through degeneration.
+For the study of curves on more general varieties, we need to know the effect of the singularities of the total space of the degeneration to the obstruction of curves.
+Such calculation was done in \cite{N4} for the generic case.
+Therefore, given any variety, once we have a reasonable degeneration so that we can study degenerate curves on it, we will be able to deduce large amount of information on the original variety from it, at least about curves of genus at most one.

+On the other hand, tropical varieties themselves are of much interest and subject to active study.
+In relation to our results, Carolin Torchiani defined a nice counting number of tropical curves of genus one with desirable invariance properties in her thesis \cite{Tor}.
+Her definition is based on the intersection theory on the moduli space of tropical curves of genus one (which itself is a tropical variety).
+In her definition, all the tropical curves satisfying the condition of Theorem \ref{thm:1} contribute to the counting number positively.
+However, Theorem \ref{thm:2} shows that the moduli space of algebraic curves has more refined structure than the combinatorial one, reflecting the subtlety of Step 1 above.\\

 {\bf Acknowledgments.} The author's study of tropical geometry began from the joint work \cite{NS} with B.Siebert, and many ideas from it appear in this paper, too.
 It is a great pleasure for the author to express his gratitude to him.
+The author would also like to thank C.Torchiani for sending him her thesis \cite{Tor}.
 The author was supported by JSPS KAKENHI Grant Number 26400061.